 When dealing with an impossible class full of unruly students, you may have an overwhelming urge to yell at them.
 Shouting and ranting pretty much guarantees more conflict with your students.
 Kids absolutely hate teachers whose only strategy for dealing with challenging students is punishment and shouting.
 Losing your temper and shouting at your students is not a good form of classroom management.

-Perhaps most importantly, if you lose your temper, you are essentially showing the children that you lack control.
-You will be inducing an unsettled and tense atmosphere into the classroom and some children may enjoy watching the spectacle of you getting angry.
+Perhaps most importantly, if you lose your temper, you essentially show the children you lack control.
+You will be inducing an unsettled and tense atmosphere into the classroom, and some children may enjoy watching the spectacle of you getting angry.
 You clearly don’t want to create this situation in your classroom, so it is important to stay calm.

 When you shout and lose your temper, you are essentially giving them what they want: the emotional reaction and attention that they crave.
 Some kids desperately want our attention and don’t care how they get it.
 The fact you’re yelling and shouting is actually quite an emotional response and is why it can be so rewarding for them.